Criteria for Success

 Do your homework

-Successful research proposals are mature and sophisticated.
+A mature and sophisticated proposal for research is more likely to win you the Fellowship.
 Before sitting down to write, do your homework.
 Read the literature in the field to ensure the project that you are proposing is both novel and feasible.

 Find mentors to help you develop and refine your ideas.
 Senior scientists such as postdocs and faculty members have more experience writing research proposals and can give valuable feedback.
 Additionally, they may be representative of members of your selection committee.
 Your proposal should also excite someone who is in your exact field.
 If they have any reservations about whether the project is interesting or feasible, then scientists outside your field will have an even more difficult time believing that the research is worth pursuing.